 Common symptoms of OCD include fear of contamination leading to washing and cleaning compulsions, fear of being harmed or causing harm and compulsive checking, sexual/violent obsessions and need to undo the thoughts, need for symmetry leading to ordering and arranging, or having a “not right” feeling and repeating behaviors until a “right feeling” is achieved.

-OCD is a neurobiological and heritable disorder1 (some consider it an evolutionary biological disorder)2 that affects about 2.5% of the world’s population3 and is likely underestimated and misdiagnosed.
-Obsessive compulsive disorder is often referred to as the doubting disease.
+OCD is a neurobiological and heritable disorder (some consider it an evolutionary biological disorder) that affects about 2.5% of the world’s population and is likely underestimated and misdiagnosed.1,2,3 It is often referred to as the doubting disease.
 The hallmark of OCD is uncertainty which provokes anxiety.
-People with OCD experience intrusive unwanted, often disturbing thoughts, images, or impulses that provoke the need to be certain that their thoughts have not caused negative events to occur in reality.
+People with OCD experience unwanted intrusive thoughts, images, or impulses that provoke the need to be certain that their thoughts have not caused negative events to occur in reality (call obsessions).

-Evolutionary biologists propose that typical OCD symptoms derive from survival instincts.2 There are many different types of OCD symptoms that have been considered to fit into four categories.4
+Evolutionary biologists propose that typical OCD obsessions derive from survival instincts.2 There are many different types of OCD obsessions that have been considered to fit into four categories.4

 The four most common categories of OCD obsessions are: